usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 This extension is under development, some stuff is still buggy.
 Please consider it an alpha-quality try-out version Your constructive feedback is much appreciated at <https://github.com/usethesource/rascal-language-servers/issues>.

-* This extension only works with Java 8; it has to be ported to Java 11 and higher still.
+**This extension only works with Java 8; it has to be ported to Java 11 and higher still.**

+For other things we are working on have a look here:
+   * https://github.com/usethesource/rascal-language-servers/issues ; on the current extension
+   * https://github.com/usethesource/rascal/issues ; on the Rascal language independent of the IDE

 ## Release Notes

+### 0.1.2

+* Bugfixes for the features below

 ### 0.1.1